 I remember sitting at my friend Lahna’s kitchen table working on math problems in 2005 thinking, “I’d much rather be working in a yoga studio right now, but yeah right, that’s not a job”.

 Cut to 2018.
 I have somehow found that job.
 Kinda.

 Maybe my story really begins when I walked up to my mentor and friend, Lisa P., and said “I just want you to know I’m going to own a yoga studio one day.”
+Or maybe when I found myself working for a software startup trying to serve the yogis.
 Or maybe when I put in the work to write a business plan and convince a bank to give me a loan with zero personal collateral, all while working full-time saving my nickels and dimes.
-Or maybe when I was willing to quit my day job (kinda) to make it happen.
+Or maybe when I was willing to take some personal risk to make it happen.

 What do I wish I had known?
 What could I have done better at the beginning?

 - Budget.
 Pay close attention to expenses right away – retail inventory, studio supplies.
-Spend money where it counts, with marketing, graphic designers, and management staff.
+Spend money where it counts, with marketing, investing in your future, graphic designers, and management staff.
 There are always certain expenses that seem to take infinite cash.
 Don’t overspend unnecessarily.